Cozy Peach Kitchen

 Instructions

-• Mix together marinade ingredients in a small bowl: soy sauce, maple syrup, chili powder, smoked paprika, cumin.
+• While the potatoes cook, dice the onion and pepper and thinly slice the kale.
+Mix together the seasonings in a small bowl: soy sauce, maple syrup, chili powder, smoked paprika, paprika, cumin, optional cayenne.
 Set aside.

 Notes

-• Cook time depends on the size of diced potato.
-I try to cut the potatoes between ¼ inch to ½ inch so that the hash takes only 15-20 minutes to make. ½ inch to 1 inch pieces will take 20-30 minutes to cook through.
+1. Cook time depends on the size of diced potato.
+I try to cut the potatoes between ¼ inch to ½ inch so that the potatoes takes only 15-20 minutes to soften. ½ inch to 1 inch pieces will take 20-30 minutes to cook through.

-• I leave skins on when making potatoes, but the skins can be peeled if you prefer.
+3. I leave skins on when cooking potatoes, but the skins can be peeled if you prefer.
 If leaving the skins on, make sure to thoroughly wash the potato to remove any dirt or debris.

 Nutrition